haskellfoundation/matchmaker/README.md

 There is a `shell.nix` file provided for convenience.
 However it is far from perfect.
 It will not manage a local installation of PostgreSQL for you.
 You should be able to work in a pure shell.
 If not, file a bug!
 The nix shell should source all environment variables when you enter it.
-Additionally it provides 3 convenience scripts:

-1.  `dev` - This will run ghcid with a couple flags enabled
-2.  `run` - This will run the matchmaker application
-3.  `format` - This will run `stylish-haskell` on all .hs files in the current directory and below
+The `Makefile` contains all the development-related scripts you'll need.
+Please refer to the output of `make help` for more information.

 ## Run the backend